factoriolib/flib/docs/sprites.md

-The following are sprites provided by FLib for your use:
+The following are sprites provided by flib for your use:

 ## Indicator sprites